jebersole13/jebersole13/README.md

 ## Hi there 👋

+Hi, I'm Jon.

+I'm a web developer focusing on education, media, and communication development.

+This is my GitHub, where you can see some public projects and connect with me.

 <!--
 **jebersole13/jebersole13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.